 It is possible to remove wood scratches by wet sanding, depending on the depth and severity of the scratch.
 For severe or deep scratches, it may be necessary to use wood fillers or stains.

-Waiting until the wood is dry before sanding increases the likelihood of a successful sanding and a smooth, even finish.
+It is advisable to wait until the wood is completely dry before attempting to sand it.
+This approach increases the likelihood of achieving successful sanding results and obtaining a smooth, even finish.